 First draft: Internal Benchmarks distributed for community review

-D1: a non-redundant set of KPIs and success metrics currently utilized, planned or desired for existing science commons, and
+D2: a non-redundant set of KPIs and success metrics currently utilized, planned or desired for existing science commons, and classified by functional layers defined by the GORC IG; how do we define a minimal interoperability

 The WG will meet monthly over Zoom, at a time to be determined by the membership.
 The WG will also communicate asynchronously online using the mailing list functionality provided by RDA and via shared online documents.
 If and when post-Covid international travel is restored during the 18 month work period of this WG then we will propose and schedule meetings during RDA plenaries and at other conferences where a sufficient number of group members are in attendance.